-Finally, in Appendix Figure A18 we document impacts more finely by age, specifically focusing on teen-aged and younger women.
-Given that minors require parental consent, we may expect that impacts on these women are reduced, in line with reduced rates of usage.
-In Appendix Figure A18 we observe single-coefficient DD estimates for each age, where we estimate models 1 (presented as hollow circles) and 2 (presented as black squares) separately in each yearly age group.
-Here, while we do observe a general increase in the magnitude of coefficients while increasing from 15 to 18 years and above, we do observe that even among younger adolescents (for example 16 year-olds), significant impacts of ILE are observed on both rates of haemorrhage, and abortion related morbidity.
+reduced, in line with reduced rates of usage.
+In Appendix Figure A19 we observe single-coefficient DD estimates for each age, where we estimate models (1) (presented as hollow circles) and (2) (presented as black squares) separately in each yearly age group.
+Here, while we do observe a general increase in the magnitude of coefficients when increasing from women aged 15-18 and above, we do observe that even among younger adolescents (e.g., 16-year-olds), significant impacts of ILE are observed on both rates of haemorrhage and abortion-related morbidity.

-Temporal Heterogeneity in Reform Impacts An additional concern related to the timing of adoption of the regressive reforms is that single-coefficient DD estimates (equation 1) may be capturing heterogeneity and variation in law implementation, rather than the ATT itself (Goodman-Bacon, 2018).
-In particular, we may be concerned that small effects are being driven by the incorrect use of already treated units as controls in future periods.
+Temporal heterogeneity in reform impacts.
+An additional concern related to the timing of adoption of the regressive reforms is that single-coefficient DD estimates (Eq.
+(1)) may be capturing heterogeneity and variation in law implementation rather than the ATT itself (Goodman-Bacon, 2018).
+We may be concerned that small effects, in particular, are being driven by the incorrect use of already treated units as controls in future periods.
 This will bias towards zero any effects of the laws if these impacts are growing over time.
-We thus follow Goodman-Bacon (2018) in explicitly decomposing the single-coefficient DD model into its component parts of a pure "treated versus never-treated" effect, and effects owing simply to the variation in timing of the passage of laws.
-We note that this decomposition is only of concern in the case of regressive laws given that ILE was adopted in a single moment of time (and a single state).
-This decomposition is displayed graphically in Figure 5 following Goodman-Bacon (2018); Goodman-Bacon et al. (2019).
-We plot the full set of " 2×2 " DD estimates of the impact of regressive reforms on morbidity outcomes.23 where these models come from all variation in treatment timing and all possible control groups.
+We thus follow Goodman-Bacon (2018) in explicitly decomposing the single-coefficient DD model into its component parts of a pure "treated versus nevertreated" effect, and effects owing simply to the variation in timing of the passage of laws.27 We note that this decomposition is only of concern in the case of regressive laws given that ILE was adopted in a single moment of time (and a single state).
+This decomposition is displayed graphically in global single-coefficient DD estimate resulting from Eq.
+(1).

+Fig. 5 following Goodman-Bacon (2018), Goodman-Bacon et al. (2019).
+We plot the full set of "2 × 2" DD estimates of the impact of regressive reforms on morbidity outcomes, 28 where these models come from all variation in treatment timing and all possible control groups.
 We observe that estimates are largely clustered around zero, particularly for the Treated versus Never-Treated comparisons of interest.
-We present the global decomposition in Appendix Table A19, and observe-reassuringly-that in each case the majority of the weight in the single coefficient DD estimate comes from the Treated versus Never-Treated comparison (around 92%), and in general, estimates even within the timing-only groups are similarly small when compared to the Treated versus Never-Treated effect.
+We present the global decomposition in Appendix Table A19, and observe-reassuringly-that in each case the majority of the weight in the single coefficient DD estimate comes from the Treated versus Never-Treated comparison (around 92%) and, in general, estimates even within the timing-only groups are similarly small when compared to the Treated versus Never-Treated effect.